 - 1.13 Most applications attract a fee.
 This must be paid before the application can be considered valid.
 The national fees schedule is published on the Planning Portal, whilst pre-application fees and other discretionary fees can be found on the Council's website. - 1.14 Care should be taken to calculate the correct fee when submitting a proposal which comprises various types of development, such as a mixed commercial floorspace and residential scheme.
-There is a range of exemptions and reductions that may be available, depending on the circumstances.
-However, the determination of the correct fee is the responsibility of the local planning authority. - 1.15 If it is not possible to calculate and pay the relevant fee through the Planning Portal, then payment can be made online at the Council's website. - 1.16 For very large fees, these can be paid by BACS.
-All payments made via BACS must be marked with the application reference number.
-Unless you have a Planning Portal reference (beginning with 'PP'), contact planning.services@milton-keynes.gov.uk after submitting the application for the reference number and payment details.
+Reductions may be available, depending on the circumstances.
+However, the determination of the correct fee is the responsibility of the local planning authority. - 1.15 Payment of the relevant fee must be made when submitting an application through the Planning Portal.
+Without payment, the application is not delivered to the local planning authority.
+Payment can only be made online at the Council's website for applications not made through the Portal.